yuanz03/tp/docs/DeveloperGuide.md

        Expected: No player is edited.
 Error details shown in the status message indicating that no changes were made to any player fields.

     1. Test case: `edit pl/John Doe n/Alex Yeoh` (where `Alex Yeoh` already exists in the player list)<br>
        Expected: No player is edited.
-Error details shown in the status message indicating that a duplicate player already exists in the PlayBook.
+Error details shown in the status message indicating that a duplicate player already exists in PlayBook.

 ### Assigning a player to a team

 1. Assigning a player to a team while all players are being shown

-    1. Prerequisites: List all players using the `list` command.
-At least one player must already exist in PlayBook.
+    1. Prerequisites: At least one player must already exist in PlayBook.

     1. Test case: `assignteam pl/John Doe tm/U16`<br>
        Expected: `John Doe` is assigned to the `U16` team.